 There are many ways to block bots and referrer spam in Google Analytics by creating exclude filters and using your .htacess file, and more.
 Google Analytics also has a Bot Filtering feature that allows you to exclude all hits from known bots and spiders in Google Analytics.
 The Bot Filtering feature and option to exclude all hits from known bots and spiders in Google Analytics is very simple to do.

-2. In the “View” section select the account you want to use or ensure that the account name is visible.
+2. In the “View” section on the right side of the page select the account you want to use or ensure that the account name is already visible.

 3. Click View Settings in the “View” section and scroll down to the Bot Filtering area.